UoSDDNB/PathPinpointR/README.md

 <img src="./man/figures/README-reference-dim-plot.png" width="100%" />
 The plot shows the development of the epiblast cells.
-Some labels are a mix of samples from differnt days.
+Some labels are a mix of samples from different days.

 ## Convert to SingleCellExperiment objects.